 The fallout continues in Los Angeles from the police attack on a largely peaceful May Day immigration march.
 Police with riot guns fired hundreds of rubber bullets, shot tear gas and clubbed protesters and journalists gathered in MacArthur Park.
-At least ten people were injured including seven journalists. [includes rush transcript]
+At least 10 people were injured, including seven journalists. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: As we turn to Los Angeles, the fallout continues from the police attack on the May Day immigration march.
-Police with riot guns fired hundreds of rubber bullets, shot teargas, and clubbed protesters and journalists gathered in MacArthur Park.
-At least ten people were injured, including seven journalists.
+Police with riot guns fired hundreds of rubber bullets, shot tear gas and clubbed protesters and journalists gathered in MacArthur Park.
+At least 10 people were injured, including seven journalists.

-On Monday, the Los Angeles Police Department Chief William Bratton announced the demotion of two high-ranking officers involved in the police response.
-Deputy Chief Cayler "Lee" Carter, Jr., of the Operations Central Bureau and his number two, Commander Louis Gray, were reassigned.
-Meanwhile, up to sixty officers in the Metropolitan Division’s elite "B Platoon" have been taken off the streets, most of them permanently.
+On Monday, the Los Angeles Police Department chief, William Bratton, announced the demotion of two high-ranking officers involved in the police response.
+Deputy Chief Cayler "Lee" Carter Jr. of the Operations Central Bureau and his number two, Commander Louis Gray, were reassigned.
+Meanwhile, up to 60 officers in the Metropolitan Division’s elite "B Platoon" have been taken off the streets, most of them permanently.
 The move comes as city officials offered their strongest apology to date.
 Los Angeles Mayor Antonio Villaraigosa said, "Accountability begins at the top.
 What happened on May 1st was wrong."

 CAROL SOBEL: Thank you.